artmg/lubuild/help/configure/network-interface.md

 * diagnosing issues with connectivity, resolution, addressing or performance - [General Network troubleshooting](https://github.com/artmg/lubuild/blob/master/help/diagnose/network.md)
 * If you want to find out more about what is on your local network, see Discovery / Services in [Network Diagnostics](https://github.com/artmg/lubuild/blob/master/help/diagnose/network.md#Discovery)
-* For issues turning radios on and off, see [Hardware Troubleshooting](https://github.com/artmg/lubuild/blob/master/help/diagnose/hardware.md)
+* For issues turning radios on and off, or wifi hardware drivers, see [Hardware Troubleshooting](https://github.com/artmg/lubuild/blob/master/help/diagnose/hardware.md)
 * For configuring [Network Services](https://github.com/artmg/lubuild/blob/master/help/configure/Networked-Services.md)